kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 URL paths, and by enforcing timeouts whenever anyone makes a request of her workload.

-- Charlie and Ian have already provided a cluster with a running service mesh.
+- Chihiro and Ian have already provided a cluster with a running service mesh.
   Ana doesn't need to make any requests of them.

 - Ana writes an HTTPRoute that defines acceptable routes and timeouts and has